microsoft/azure-devops-auth-samples/OAuthWebSample/README.md

 # ASP.NET web app (Azure DevOps OAuth sample)

-This sample shows how to prompt a user to authorize a cloud service that can call APIs on Visual Studio Team Services on behalf of the user.
+This sample shows how to prompt a user to authorize a cloud service that can call APIs on Azure DevOps on behalf of the user.

 To learn more about OAuth in Azure DevOps, see [Authorize access to Azure DevOps with OAuth 2.0](https://docs.microsoft.com/en-us/azure/devops/integrate/get-started/authentication/oauth?view=vsts)